rust-embedded/book/src/start/qemu.md

 Open `src/lib.rs` and replace `use defmt_rtt as _;` by `use defmt_semihosting as _;`

-Now we can build the example:
+Now we can build the program:

 ```console
 cargo build --bin hello